jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_sqlagent_longrunningjobs_time.md

 The default threshold for this alarm is 600 seconds.

-When this alarm is raised, open the Support Services drilldown \| SQL Agent Jobs page to investigate the long running SQL Agent Job.
+When this alarm is raised, open the **Support Services drilldown \| SQL Agent Jobs page** to investigate the long running SQL Agent Job.

-You can customize the threshold to a value more suitable for your environment.
-You can customize a severity table for a SQL Agent job - see "Configure Keyed Alarms" in the online help for more information.
+{% include tip.html content="You can customize the threshold to a value more suitable for your environment.
+You can customize a severity table for a SQL Agent job.
+Use a Spotlight Client to **Configure \| Alarms**." %}

 {% include links.html %}